About

 Defrost frozen eclairs by keeping them at room temp. for about 1 hour.
 Please read the post for more details.

-How to make eclairs ahead of time and storing
+How to make and store eclairs ahead of time

-I recommend storing unfilled pastry shells in the freezer, to keep it fresh.
-Thaw out the frozen shells overnight and you can crisp them up in the oven for a few minutes (optional).
-Cool them down and fill them with the filling.
+I recommend storing unfilled pastry shells in the freezer, to keep them fresh.
+Then thaw out the frozen shells overnight, and you can warm them in the oven for a few minutes to make them crisp again (optional).

 Nutrition Information: